amir-hilal/fullstack-repo-HW/README.md

 # Test Case
 If we made a change on the front-end, the steps to update the full stack repo are:

 -push changes into front-end repo (individualy) -update the submodule reference to the latest commit in front-end-HW -commit and push changes to fullstack repo

+If we made a change on the back-end (working under the full stack tree):

+- commit and push into back-end(under full stack tree)
+- commit and push into full stack (after a change is detected in the submodules)
+- the individual repos will be automatically updated